Raznar-Lab/Raznar-Pterodactyl/README.md

 You can using YARN or NPM.

 With NPM
-> npm install @raznarid/pterodactyl
+> npm install ractyl

 or (install from source)
 > npm install https://github.com/Raznar-Lab/Raznar-Pterodactyl

 With YARN
-> yarn add @raznarid/pterodactyl
+> yarn add ractyl

 or (install from source)
 > yarn add https://github.com/Raznar-Lab/Raznar-Pterodactyl